Princess Mary, Duchess of Gloucester and Edinburgh: Early life and family

 The king was a devoted father, finding time to regularly visit the royal nursery.
 Engaging in active play with his young children, he behaved quite informally in contrast to the dignified Queen Charlotte, who had more difficulty abandoning the formal behaviour expected of their class.
 Despite her outer reserve, however, Charlotte took a role as conscientious as her husband in their children's upbringing.
 For the royal princesses, the queen carefully oversaw their welfare, education, and development of moral values.
 Faced with less time due to her public duties and close marriage to the king, she appointed Lady Charlotte Finch to manage the royal nursery and administer her ideas.

 According to Flora Fraser, Mary was considered to be the most beautiful daughter of George III; Fraser calls her a "bland beauty".
 Mary danced a minuet for the first time in public at the age of sixteen in June 1791, during a court ball given for the king's birthday.
 In the spring of 1792 she made her official debut at court.
 Around 1796 Mary fell in love with the Dutch Prince Frederick, while he and his family lived in exile in London.
 Frederik was a son of William V, Prince of Orange, the Dutch stadholder, and younger brother to the future King William I of the Netherlands.
 However Frederik and Mary never married because George III stipulated that her elder sisters should marry first.
 In 1799 Prince Frederik died of an infection while serving in the army, and Mary was allowed to go into official mourning.

 Mary's youngest sister and beloved companion Princess Amelia called her "Mama's tool" because of her obedient nature.
 Amelia's premature death in 1810 devastated her sister, who had nursed her devotedly during her painful illness.

-Princess Mary was quite close to her eldest brother, and she shared his antipathy toward his wife, their cousin Caroline of Brunswick.
-When the latter left for Italy, Princess Mary congratulated her brother "on the prospect of a good riddance.
+Mary was quite close to her eldest brother, and she shared his antipathy toward his wife, their cousin Caroline of Brunswick.
+When the latter left for Italy, Mary congratulated her brother "on the prospect of a good riddance.
 Heaven grant that she may not return again and that we may never see more of her."